PoonLab/surfaces/scripts_pipeline/README.md

 ```bash
 for f in *.fasta; do o=$(echo $f | sed 's/.fasta/.nwk/g');   fasttree   -nt -quote  $i > $o ; done
 ```
+Once the phylogenetic trees are built, it is necessary to visualize them in FigTree to check for outliers.
+If an outlier is found, it should be removed from the alignment in step 3